Pharmacology BSc (Hons)

 - research associate

-After you graduate, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.
+When you finish the course, our Careers and Employability service can help you find a job that puts your skills to work.
+After you graduate, you can get help, advice and support for up to 5 years as you advance in your career.

 Each module on this course is worth a certain number of credits.

 In each year, you need to study modules worth a total of 120 credits.
 For example, four modules worth 20 credits and one module worth 40 credits.

 Core modules in this year include:

 - Introduction to Neuroscience and Pharmacology – 20 credits